 No political party has his membership.

-She resumed the office on 19 October 1993 after elections.
-She again dismissed by President Farooq Laghari on 5 November 1996.
+She resumed office on 19 October 1993 after the elections.
+She was again dismissed by President Farooq Laghari on 5 November 1996.
 The duration of her second term was 3 Years and 17 Days.

 Mohammad Nawaz Shareef took Oath as a Prime Minister on the 17th of February 1997 and was continuing the office till 12 October 1999.

 He was elected P.M but deposed in the coup by General Pervaiz Musharaf.

 The total duration of his 3rd term was 2 Years, 7 Months, and 23 Days.